prathusingh/mint-services/README.md

 - gateway - endpoint for web client to interact with backend. communicates with user service using grpc.
 - user - handles authentication, authorization and user selection of tech stocks
-- sourcer - procures all the data relevant to user selections.
+- sourcer - procures all the data relevant to watchlist
-- analytics - the engine responsible for prividing insights to user
+- analytics - the engine responsible for providing insights to user
-- chat - enables chatting capabilities with other user(s)